amberframework/docs/getting-started/cli/exec.md

 The `exec` command allows you to run short pieces of code within the amber application scope.
 Code can be specified in the following three ways:
-1. *inline mode*: inline code specified in the command line as a string argument e.g.: `amber exec User.first`
+1. *inline mode*: inline code specified in the command line as a string argument
-2. *file mode*: code within an existing .cr file specified as a path e.g.: `amber exec scripts/stuff.cr`
+   - `amber exec User.first`
-3. *editor mode*: a terminal-based code editor is opened and the resulting code is executed once you save and exit e.g.: `amber exec`... edit code in Vim... code runs.
+1. *editor mode*: a terminal-based code editor is opened and the resulting code is executed once you save and exit
+   - `amber exec`... edit code in Vim... code runs.
+1. *file mode*: code within an existing .cr file specified as a path
+   - `amber exec scripts/stuff.cr`

 Here is a list of the commands available: